 Master in Fundamental Physics

 Since 2012, the program has been providing a two-year Master, at the same time integrated and international, in fundamental physics.
 This master is intended for outstanding students, French and international.
-This program, unique in the department, is offered in close collaboration with partner institutions within Paris area (UPMC, UDD, Université Paris-Sud, Ecole Polytechnique).
+This program, unique in the department, is offered in close collaboration with partner institutions within Paris area (SU, UP, Université Paris-Saclay, Ecole Polytechnique).
 The teaching is in English, with a majority of international students.

-In order to foster its attractiveness, and on a case-by-case assessment, the LabEx ENS-ICFP awards around 25 scholarships each year, on the basis of both financial situation (personal and family income, contributions) and previous studies abroad.
+In order to foster its international attractiveness, and on a case-by-case assessment, the LabEx ENS-ICFP awards around 20 scholarships each year, on the basis of both financial situation (personal and family income, contributions) and previous studies abroad.